 - Finally, ask yourself, do you have a sufficient number of salespeople to achieve your monthly goal for retail used vehicle deliveries?
 If not, hire them.

-If you are interested in learning more best practices from Terry or his fellow moderators, consultants, and instructors at NCM, we encourage you to join one of our many 20 Groups or take advantage of our training courses through the NCM Institute.
+If you are interested in learning more best practices from NCM moderators, consultants, and instructors, we encourage you to join one of our many 20 Groups or take advantage of our training courses through the NCM Institute.
 Let's begin your dealership improvement today!